Einstein Maxwell Scalar Black Hole: Thermodynamic Properties with Logarithmic Barrow Entropy: EMS BH and Barrow Entropy with Logarithmic Correction

 One of the primitive ideas regarding fractals, popularly known as the ``Koch Snowflake", was proposed in 1904 \cite{von2019continuous}.
 This intended to construct a two dimensional object constructed by an iterative process, to add self alike small parts which lead to a finite area and infinite perimeter.
-Sierpinski\cite{sierpinski1915curve} and Sponge \cite{menger2019general} have generalized this fractalisation to three dimensional objects with finite volume and infinite surface area.
-John Barrow \cite{barrow2020area} proposed a similar fractal structure on static, spherically symmetric Schwarzschild BH caused by some quantum gravitational effects. $N$ number of hierarchically small ($\frac{r_{newer}}{r_{older}}=\lambda<1$) spheres are placed to touch the surface of the original sphere.
-After infinite steps, the volume and area will turn $V_{\infty}=\frac{4\pi}{3}R_g^3\sum_{n=0}^{\infty}\left(N\lambda^3\right)^n~~,~~A_{\infty}=4\pi R_g^2\sum_{n=0}^{\infty}\left(N\lambda^2\right)^n$, where $R_g=2G_N M$, the Schwarzschild radius with speed of light as unit. $G_N$ and $M$ are Newton's gravitational constant and the mass of the BH respectively. $\lambda^{-2}<N<\lambda^{-2}$ is the required condition for volume to converge and area to diverge as $N\rightarrow \infty$.
+Sierpinski\cite{sierpinski1915curve} and Sponge \cite{menger2019general} have generalized this fractalization to three dimensional objects with finite volume and infinite surface area.
+John Barrow \cite{barrow2020area} proposed a similar fractal structure on static, spherically symmetric Schwarzschild BH caused by some quantum gravitational effects. $N$ number of hierarchically small ($\frac{r_{newer}}{r_{older}}=\tilde{\lambda}<1$) spheres are placed to touch the surface of the original sphere.
+After infinite steps, the volume and area will turn $V_{\infty}=\frac{4\pi}{3}R_g^3\sum_{n=0}^{\infty}\left(N\tilde{\lambda}^3\right)^n~~,~~A_{g\infty}=4\pi R_g^2\sum_{n=0}^{\infty}\left(N\tilde{\lambda}^2\right)^n$, where $R_g=2G_N M$, the Schwarzschild radius with speed of light as unit. $\tilde{\lambda}^{-2}<N<\tilde{\lambda}^{-2}$ is the required condition for volume to converge and area to diverge as $N\rightarrow \infty$.
 This Barrow statistics results the BH entropy as \cite{barrow2020area}

 the subscript $B$ denotes the Barrow entropy.